Tanzania: Women

-School girls are reinstated back to school after delivery.
+School girls are reinstated back to school after giving birth.

 The Police Force administration strives to separate the Gender Desks from normal police operations to enhance confidentiality of the processing of women victims of abuse.

 Most of the abuses and violence against women and children occurs at the family level.

 The Constitution of Tanzania requires that women constitute at least 30% of all elected members of National Assembly.
 The gender differences in education and training have implications later in life of these women and girls.

 Unemployment is higher for females than for males.
 The right of a female employee to maternity leave is guaranteed in labour law.